LLM2CLIP: Powerful Language Model Unlocks Richer Cross-Modality Representation: Methods

 \textbf{Model Architecture:} \begin{itemize} \item \textbf{Sentence Token Representation:} We map the output layer features of the LLM to represent whole sentences.
 We considered two strategies: using the [EOS] token, which can attend to the entire sentence during pretraining, or employing average pooling across all output tokens.
 Empirically, average pooling performed better and is our default setting. \item \textbf{Bidirectional Attention:} Given that the generative capability is unnecessary for our encoder-focused application, we remove the attention mask from the LLM, enabling bidirectional textual relationship modeling for enhanced comprehension. \item \textbf{Fine-tuning Parameters:} To efficiently activate stronger textual comprehension capabilities within the output features of LLMs, we apply parameter-efficient fine-tuning using Low-Rank Adaptation (LoRA). \item \textbf{Adaptor Design:} Adding an adaptor following the LLM can potentially enhance feature separability.
-We experimented with two adaptor variants: (1) a Transformer-based adaptor composed of several latent cross-attention transformer layers following NV-EMBED-v2, and (2) a Linear adaptor consisting of multiple linear layers directly attached after extracting sentence tokens from LLM outputs.
-However, neither approach significantly boosted CLIP performance during embedding fine-tuning.
-Consequently, we opted not to use adaptors during the LLM caption contrastive fine-tuning phase for simplicity. \end{itemize} \textbf{Training Methods:} \begin{itemize} \item \textbf{Masked Next Token Prediction (MNTP):} Inspired by masked language modeling in BERT, MNTP improves feature quality by masking and predicting specific tokens.
-Unlike BERT, predictions are always made at the position preceding the masked token, aligning with LLM's next-token prediction convention.
-While effective in pure text tasks (as shown by LLM2Vec), MNTP alone or combined with contrastive learning underperformed relative to direct contrastive fine-tuning in multimodal scenarios. \item \textbf{Textual Contrastive Learning:} Following SimCSE, we employ textual contrastive learning to enhance feature separability, pulling positive samples closer and pushing negative samples apart in feature space.
-Two variants are possible: unsupervised (using dropout augmentation) and supervised (leveraging semantic pairs from annotated data).
-We default to supervised contrastive learning due to superior performance.
-Specifically, we generate positive pairs using two distinct captions from the same image, framed by a system prompt: "Given a caption, retrieve a similar relevant caption." \end{itemize} \textbf{Training Data:} We conducted experiments with Dreamlip~\cite{dreamlip}'s caption dataset, naturally containing multiple captions per image, making it ideal for supervised textual contrastive learning.
-Additionally, to ensure the generalizability of LLM textual differentiation capabilities, we incorporated a 1.5M paired pure-text dataset curated by Echo Embeddings~\cite{springer2024repetition} into our contrastive training process.
-89213
+We experimented with three adaptor variants: (1) a Transformer-based adaptor composed of several latent cross-attention transformer layers following NV-EMBED-v2, (2) a Linear adaptor consisting of multiple linear layers directly attached after extracting sentence tokens from LLM outputs and (3) without using adaptor. \end{itemize}